aws-samples/ml-edge-getting-started/samples/onnx_accelerator_sample1/Greengrass.md

 - Click ```IoT Core``` -> ```Greengrass devices``` -> ```Core devices``` from the AWS console to view the created device
 - Click ```IoT Core``` -> ```Greengrass devices``` -> ```Deployments``` from the AWS console to view the created deployment, named ```Deployment for Windturbines```

-Your device is now ready for next steps
+Your device is now ready for the next steps.

 ## Notebooks

 Once your edge device is configured correctly, you can build and deploy the ML model.

-1. In the AWS console, go to Amazon Sagemaker and select Studio.
+1. In the AWS Console, go to Amazon SageMaker and select Studio.
 2. In the Get Started right panel, select the ```datascientist-team-a``` and click Open Studio.
 3. On the left menu bar, select Git and Clone a Repository
 4. In the drop-down enter https://github.com/aws-samples/ml-edge-getting-started.git